Chronic traumatic encephalopathy in sports: American football

 In April 2017, former New England Patriots tight end Aaron Hernandez died by suicide in prison at age 27.
 On September 21, 2017, an autopsy report from Boston University identified Stage 3 CTE in Hernandez's brain.
 Until Hernandez's autopsy, researchers had never seen Stage 3 CTE in a brain younger than 46 years old.

 The Journal of the American Medical Association released an updated study in July 2017 reporting that out of 111 brains of deceased former NFL players studied, 110 (99%) had CTE.
-This also led to players retiring very early in their career.
+This also led to players retiring very early in their careers.
 As of December 2018, 87% of the 202 American football players' brains that have been donated to Boston University tested positive for CTE.

-O.J.
-Simpson is suspected of having chronic traumatic encephalopathy.
+O. J. Simpson was suspected of having chronic traumatic encephalopathy before his death in 2024.
+After his death, Scientists had requested for Simpson's brain to be studied for signs of CTE, but the Simpson estate refused, who announced that his whole body will be cremated instead.

+A recent 2024 study focusing on the quantitative characteristics of the brain in American Football players have identified structural brain differences in former American football players when compared to same-age men without a history of traumatic brain injury (TBI) or participation in sports.
+Former football players showed a minimization in the vivo cortical thickness and decreased cortical/subcortical volumes across brain regions.

+The regions exhibiting reduced volume in former players included the superior frontal gyrus, entorhinal cortex, parahippocampal gyrus, insula, temporal pole, amygdala, and hippocampus.
+The study indicated that former professional players showed reduced volume in six regions: the entorhinal cortex, parahippocampal gyrus, insula, superior frontal gyrus, amygdala, and hippocampus.
+In contrast, unexposed former collegiate players showed reduced volume in only three regions: the superior frontal gyrus, amygdala, and hippocampus.
+These findings suggest that the intensity of exposure to football may be associated with alterations in brain structure.